-This also applies to any other types of sources you use.
+This applies to all the types of sources you use.
 For example, if you use an image downloaded from the web you need to cite it.
-Or, if you use words or ideas you get from an AI tool like ChatGPT, you need to cite the AI tool as a source.
-If you don't, you're implying that you created the image, the idea or the words, which is plagiarism.
+Or, if you use words or ideas you get from an AI tool, you need to cite it.
+If you don't, you're implying that you created it yourself, which is plagiarism.
+If in doubt, always cite your source.